NewDefectus/newdefectus.github.io/games/mc-defectus/what-its-like.md

 <img src="{{ image_dir }}/cmd-blocks-fl3.png">

 Very messy, very ugly, very SpakeMiner-y.
 So for *What It's Like* I wanted to build it differently.
-I found a way to implement delays between events without using repeaters, which allowed me to be more organized and compact with the command blocks.
+I came up with a tape-like system where command blocks were laid out in straight lines, with a marker entity moving across these lines, activating them in succession with a scoreboard timer to create delays between events.
 The result is what you see here:

 <img src="{{ image_dir }}/cmd-blocks-wil.png">